codinghedgehog/twstak/README.md

 It also comes with a trade advisor feature, which queries known ports and finds viable port pairs for trading.

 NOTE: This requires your terminal program to log printable output to a file for the script to read.

+# tw_port_report
+Tradewars Port Report

+This is a standalone Python script that can read in a previously saved output of the Computer Interrogation Mode's Warp and Port report and generate the same trade advisor output as from the twstak-trader script.
+Basically this is an offline (file-based) version of the twstak-trader's trade advisor feature.